simranjeet1407/TDD-Projects/README.md

 ## What we learned working on this Project

-- I learned how to use Chai's assertion syntax for unit tests.
+- We learned how to use Chai's assertion syntax for unit tests.
-- I learned the Node.js and also improved my skills working on Visual Studio Code.
+- We learned the Node.js and also improved our skills working on Visual Studio Code.